-On each Distribution Date until the Class Principal Amount of a Class of Certificates is reduced to zero, the Class Principal Amount of such Class of Certificates will be reduced, without duplication, by the amount of all principal distributions made with respect to that Class of Certificates and any Realized Losses and any Certificate Writedown Amounts allocated to that Class of Certificates.
-As a result of any such reduction, the Class Notional Amount of a Class of Interest Only Certificates will be decreased by any amounts allocated in reduction of the related Class or Classes used to calculate the respective Class Notional Amount (or in the case of the Class XS-IO Certificates, any Realized Losses applied to reduce the Unpaid Principal Balance of the Mortgage Loans).
-See "Description of the Certificates - Principal - Allocation of Principal Remittance Amount", "- Reductions in Class Principal Amounts Due to Allocation of Realized Losses" and "- Reductions in Class Principal Amounts Due to Allocation of Certificate Writedown Amounts".
+On each Distribution Date until the Class Principal Amount of a Class of Certificates is reduced to zero, the Class Principal Amount of such Class of Certificates will be reduced, without duplication, by the amount of all principal distributions made with respect to that Class of Certificates (including in the case of the Class HV Certificates, any Class HZ Accrual Amounts that are distributed as principal to the Class MV Certificates on or prior to such Distribution Date, and in the case of the Class MV Certificates, any Class MZ Accrual Amounts that are distributed as principal to the Class MV Certificates on or prior to such Distribution Date, and in the case of the Class MV Certificates, any Class MZ Accrual Amounts that are distributed as principal to the Class MV Certificates on or prior to such Distribution Date) and any Realized Losses and any Certificate Writedown Amounts allocated to that Class of Certificates.
+As a result of any such reduction, the Class Notional Amount of a Class or Classes used to calculate the respective Class Notional Amount (or in the case of the Class XS-IO Certificates, any Realized Losses applied to reduce the Unpaid Principal Balance of the Mortgage Loans).
+See "Description of the Certificates - Principal - Allocation of Principal Remittance Amount", "- Reductions in Class Principal Amounts Due to Allocation of Certificate Writedown Amounts".